Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

 \subsection{Calculation}

-Here is described how the metrics are computed for Designs A--D and all the tasks.
+Here we describe how the metrics are computed for Designs A--D and all the tasks.
 For Design A, the two motors should directly track the output force curves of each leg, meaning that for out-of-phase tasks (walking and running), each motor is used only 25-50\% of the gaits.
 The RMS dynamic force of each leg $i$ is:

 For Design B, the passive unit offsets by a static force $f_\text{stat.}$ the dynamic force of each motor.
-We assume this passive force constant and that it does not consume energy once it is set for a given task and payload.
-An intuitive choice for $f_\text{stat.}$ is the gravity acceleration $g=9.8~\si{\meter\per\second\squared}$.
-Actually, the mean value of the total GRF of each task is near $g$.
-However, this choice does not necessarily minimize the RMS force.
-The optimal static force offset that minimizes $f_\text{dyn,rms}$ is found by solving numerically equation~\ref{eq:optimization}:
+We assume this passive force constant\footnote{Perfect static load balancing is feasible with a non-linear transmission (see Fig.~\ref{fig:gravity_compensation_concepts}a) or approximated with a very compliant spring (see Fig.~\ref{fig:gravity_compensation_concepts}c).}.
+The static force offset that minimizes $f_\text{dyn,rms}$ is given by solving numerically equation~\ref{eq:optimization}:

 where: